 Difficulties in deployments cause frustration, loss of revenue, and poor customer experience.
-Trustgrid has streamlined and automated the way healthcare application providers establish initial connectivity between the cloud and various on-premise systems.
+Trustgrid has streamlined and automated the way FinTech application providers establish initial connectivity between the cloud and their customer's core banking data.

-Leveraging software deployed as virtual appliances or on off-the shelf hardware appliances, Trustgrid accelerates deployments to cloud or on-premise customer environments and eliminates the need for onsite networking specialists.
+Leveraging software deployed as virtual appliances or on off-the shelf hardware appliances, Trustgrid accelerates deployments to cloud or on-premise customer environments and eliminates the need for onsite specialists.

-Example Deployment Step 1 An Amazon Machine Image (AMI) is deployed in the AWS environment using a Transit Gateway VPC.
+Step 1 An Amazon Machine Image (AMI) is deployed in the AWS environment using a Transit Gateway VPC.
 Step 2 Trustgrid helps the application provider select a secure off-the-shelf hardware appliance and images it with Trustgrid software.
-Step 3 A new customer or equipment site is sent the imaged hardware device with instructions to simply provide power and a network connection.
+Step 3 A new FI customer is sent the imaged hardware device with instructions to simply provide power and a network connection.
 Step 4 Once connected, the device is configured from the application provider's cloud management portal.
-Step 5 Secure connection is established remotely between the cloud and on-premise environments.
+Step 5 Secure connection is established between the cloud and on-premise environments.